surma/surma.dev/content/things/js-to-asc.md

 }
 |||

 We did it again!
-Even more significantly so: The optimized AssemblyScript is almost twice as fast as JavaScript.
+This time with an even bigger discrepancy: The optimized AssemblyScript is almost twice as fast as JavaScript.
 But do me a favor: Don’t stop reading now.

 ## Allocations